SinergiaTIC/SinergiaDA/README.md

 SinergiaDA is based on [Enterprise Data Analytics (EDA)](https://eda.jortilles.com/) and is designed to integrate seamlessly with SinergiaCRM, although it facilitates an even broader scope.

-## Main features

-- Allows organizations working with SinergiaCRM to exploit data stored in the CRM.
-- Offers powerful visualization and an extremely user-friendly interface.
-- Facilitates visibility of the main indicators (KPIs) of the organization's activity.
-- Helps measure impact, increase transparency with different stakeholders, and make data-driven decisions.
-- Allows detection of errors or anomalies and visualization of the evolution of key aspects of the organization.

 ## Security

 #### Reporting vulnerabilities